Graduate Catalog 2023-2024

 The Graduate Catalog is the official listing of the policies governing graduate education at the University of Louisville.
 This catalog documents policies and procedures set by the Graduate Council and is updated each academic year to reflect changes and updates to policy.
 While every effort has been made to make the catalog accurate as of the date of publication, the University of Louisville reserves the right to change programs of study, academic policies, academic requirements, fees, course information, procedures for the confirmation of degrees, or the announced academic calendar and related deadlines without prior notice.

 The University of Louisville is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate, bachelor, master, specialist, doctoral, and first-professional degrees (DMD, JD, MD).
 The University of Louisville also may offer credentials such as certificates and diplomas at approved degree levels.

 Questions about the accreditation of the University of Louisville may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC's website (sacscoc.org).

 The University of Louisville reserves the right to change programs of study, academic policies, academic requirements, fees, course information, procedures for the confirmation of degrees, or the announced academic calendar and related deadlines without prior notice.

 The provisions of this publication do not constitute an express or implied contract between the University of Louisville and any member of the student body, faculty, or general public.

 Admission criteria for many of the colleges and schools are reviewed periodically.
-Students should contact their anticipated unit or the School of Interdisciplinary and Graduate Studies, Graduate Admissions, for information on the requirements in effect at the time of admission.
+Students should contact their anticipated unit or the Graduate School, Graduate Admissions, for information on the requirements in effect at the time of admission.